samsquire/ideas2/README.md

 # 86. Stationary Reader

-A reader that you can keep open on a television without any mouse or keyboard input and it shows content and scrolls through content.
+A reader that you can keep open on a monitor while eating without any mouse or keyboard input and it shows content and scrolls through content.